gollum/gollum/README.md

 ## API DOCUMENTATION

-The Gollum API allows you to retrieve raw or formatted wiki content from a Git repository, write new content to the repository, and collect various meta data about the wiki as a whole.
+The [Gollum API](https://github.com/gollum/gollum-lib/) allows you to retrieve raw or formatted wiki content from a Git repository, write new content to the repository, and collect various meta data about the wiki as a whole.

-Initialize the Gollum::Repo object:
+Initialize the `Gollum::Repo` object:

     # Require rubygems if necessary
     require 'rubygems'

     # Require the Gollum library
-    require 'gollum'
+    require 'gollum-lib'

     # Create a new Gollum::Wiki object by initializing it with the path to the
     # Git repository.
     wiki = Gollum::Wiki.new("my-gollum-repo.git")
     # => <Gollum::Wiki>

 By default, internal wiki links are all absolute from the root.
 To specify a different base path, you can specify the `:base_path` option:

     wiki = Gollum::Wiki.new("my-gollum-repo.git", :base_path => "/wiki")